LeonieKennedy/AWCT/README.md

 ```commandline
 sudo docker compose up
 ```
 This command will build 5 docker containers, that are all linked together.
+The build will typically take a few minutes, and will be faster using GPU.

 Once all of the containers are built and running, navigate to the web address: http://localhost:3000

+The first translation/transcription, may take a couple of minutes, but afterwards, it will be faster.
+It will also be faster running on the GPU rather than CPU.

 ## Contributors
 - Leonie Kennedy